Political positions of Hillary Clinton: Security vs. human rights

-On November 15, 2007, when asked "[is] national security more important than human rights?"
+In November 2007, when asked "[is] national security more important than human rights?"
 Clinton responded, "I agree with that completely.
 The first obligation of the president of the United States is to protect and defend the United States of America.
 That doesn't mean that it is to the exclusion of other interests.
 And there's absolutely a connection between a democratic regime [in Pakistan] and heightened security for the United States."

 Prior to assuming the role of Secretary of State, Clinton signed an agreement with the administration which precluded the Clinton Foundation from accepting new donations from foreign governments during her tenure in order to mitigate the potential for inappropriate influence of the State Department.
 In February 2015, the Washington Post reported that the foundation had accepted $500,000 from Algeria in 2010, in apparent violation of her agreement with the administration.
 The foundation indicated that the donation was to contribute to relief efforts in Haiti.
 The Post noted that the donation "coincided with a spike" in lobbying efforts by Algeria of the State Department regarding their human rights record.